 The longer version would go: Sure I recognize that physical self.
 It’s part of me.
 But it sure ain’t all of me.

 Empaths aren’t the only ones who don’t fully identify with their image in a mirror.
 For instance, a person could have disassociative problems, developing at any time during life.

-Occasionally the problem is that the person would benefit from the healing work commonly known as “an exorcism.”
+Occasionally the problem is that the person would benefit from the healing work commonly known as a Spirit Removal.
 That’s a rather specialized skill set.
 So far this year I have facilitated about 25 of those, a very small fraction of all the sessions done but extremely helpful for the people who needed it.

-(If you ever worry that you may be one of those people, schedule a session of Aura Healing and Transformation.
-See LINKS below.
+(If you ever worry that you may be one of those people, schedule a session of RES Energy HEALING.
 If an exorcism is what you need, that’s what you’ll get.
 Otherwise, you’ll receive other healing, such as cutting a major Cord of Attachment.)

 Another cause for feeling distant from one’s image in the mirror involves not identifying with one’s gender at birth.
 A person could solve this problem by undergoing gender reassignment, as one friend of mine is doing now — and I am so proud of her for honoring her inner self!

 Others have seen a strikingly handsome man in “Henry.”
 But he has seen “she,” which is a pretty good reason to not quite accept that mirror image.

 Not identifying with the image a mirror shows you… can represent a problem.
 But for an empath, it’s part of what makes you special.
 That mild feeling of “Huh?” is linked to something wonderful.